-16. We work to support the "Restart a Heart" campaign to help educate people in CPR (Cardio-Pulmonary Resuscitation), to make a real difference to saving lives in the region.
-The 2016 International Day of Resuscitation saw 20,000 young people trained within their schools in CPR.
+17. We support the "Restart a Heart" campaign to help educate people in CPR (cardio-pulmonary resuscitation), to make a real difference to saving lives in the region.
+Restart a Heart Day is a global initiative to train school children in basic CPR Skills; through a mass day of action on International Day of Resuscitation.
+The 2017 International Day of Resuscitation saw 25,000 young people trained within their schools in CPR in our region alone.
 More than 400 volunteers assisted with this project.
+The YAS Charity purchased 500 special mannequins to enable this project, to increase in scale from October 2017.